chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

     }
 }
 ```
-There's also another controller, `MainViewController`, that shows the React Native components above using multiple
+There's also another controller, `MainViewController`, that shows the React Native components described above using
-instance of the `ReactViewController`.
-The UI of the app is very simple: there are two buttons on the view of the
+multiple instances of the `ReactViewController`.
+The UI of the app is very simple: there are two buttons on the view
-`MainViewController`.
+of the `MainViewController`.
 A tap on the first one shows the `ReactViewController` with a `RCTRootView` that contains the
 `RedComponent`.
 A tap on the second one shows the `ReactViewController` with a `RCTRootView` that contains the
 `BlueComponent`.
 This basically means that in this apps there are multiple `RCTRootView`, one for each controller created.
 This
-instances are kept alive at the same time.
-The code to start the React Native components is the same contained in the
+instances are kept alive at the same time (because the `MainViewController` keeps a reference to the two `ReactViewController`).
+The code to
+start the React Native components is the same contained in the
 [getting started tutorial for existing app](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html "getting started tutorial for existing app").

 ```swift